Research

 Work in Progress

-• Endogenous Local Government Formation and Nation Building (with Serhii Abramenko), slides available upon request
+• Endogenous Local Government Formation and Nation Building, slides available upon request

-• How does local government amalgamation affect public goods provision, economic activity, and nation building?
-We focus on an administrative reform in Ukraine between 2015-2020, during which smaller local councils (LCs) had the opportunity to voluntarily amalgamate in order to keep a substantially larger portion of their tax revenues and gain greater autonomy over the local administration.
-By investigating the determinants of the willingness to amalgamate, we show that some of the pre-reform characteristics, such as tax revenues, the share of native Russian speakers, and political preferences, were not substantial predictors of the amalgamation.
-We first show that the reform positively impacted district level personal income tax collection.
-Secondly, by employing previously unused data on standardized college entrance exam results, we estimate a staggered difference-in-differences model and show that the reform did not affect the Ukrainian test scores significantly.
-For math results, it led to a 0.07 standard deviation decrease after four years of exposure.
-Utilizing the same staggered design, we show that the reform led to 0.06 standard deviations increase in log nightlight intensity per capita after four years of exposure.
-Finally, using a nationally representative repeated cross-sectional survey, we document the greater self-identification as Ukrainian as opposed to Russian in rural areas.
+• This paper provides new evidence on the drivers of local government amalgamation and its effects on public goods provision, economic activity and national identity.
+I focus on an administrative reform in Ukraine between 2015-2020, during which smaller local councils (LCs) had the opportunity to voluntarily amalgamate in order to keep a substantially larger portion of their tax revenues and gain greater autonomy over the local administration.
+By investigating the determinants of the willingness to amalgamate, I show that some pre-reform characteristics, such as nightlight intensity, the share of native Ukrainian speakers and the population, were substantial predictors of the amalgamation.
+I estimate a staggered difference-in-differences model and show that the reform led to a cumulative increase in nightlight intensity per capita over the years following exposure.
+Employing the same staggered design with previously unused data on standardized college entrance exam results, I find no clear effect on Ukrainian and math scores.
+I further demonstrate that the reform positively impacted district level personal income tax collection.
+Finally, using a nationally representative repeated cross-sectional survey, I document the greater self-identification as Ukrainian as opposed to Russian in rural areas with a higher share of people living in the new local units, hromadas.

 • The Economic and Political Impacts of Language Planning: Evidence from Quebec’s Bill 96 (with Manfredi Aliberti), slides available upon request